ArduPilot/ardupilot_wiki/common/source/docs/common-modalai-voxl.rst

 - :ref:`SERIAL2_PROTOCOL <SERIAL2_PROTOCOL>` = 2 (MAVLink2).
 Note this assumes the camera is connected to the autopilot's "Telem2" port.
 - :ref:`SERIAL2_BAUD <SERIAL2_BAUD>` = 921 (921600 baud)
 - Optionally set :ref:`SERIAL2_OPTIONS <SERIAL2_OPTIONS>` = 1024 (Don't forward mavlink to/from) to disable the camera's odometry messages from being sent to the GCS
+- Optionally set :ref:`SR2_EXTRA3 <SR2_EXTRA3>` = 0 to disable sending the SYSTEM_TIME message to the camera which has been known to cause the camera to lose its position estimate (e.g. quality falls to -1).
+Note this assumes the camera is connected to the autopilot's second mavlink port (e.g. Telem2)
 - :ref:`VISO_TYPE <VISO_TYPE>` = 3 (VOXL)
 - Set :ref:`VISO_POS_X <VISO_POS_X>`, :ref:`VISO_POS_Y <VISO_POS_Y>`, :ref:`VISO_POS_Z <VISO_POS_Z>` to the camera's position on the drone relative to the center-of-gravity.
 See :ref:`sensor position offset compensation <common-sensor-offset-compensation>` for more details
 - Optionally increase :ref:`VISO_QUAL_MIN <VISO_QUAL_MIN>` to 10 (or higher) to only consume estimates from the camera when the quality is 10% (or higher)